steveSK/Matching-ML/README.md

 # Matching-ML
-machine learning application for string matching using Apache Spark
+machine learning application for string matching using Scala and Apache Spark